clemensv/avrotize/README.md

   from Proto to Avro, the type information for the map keys is ignored.
 - The field numbers in message types are not mapped to the positions of the fields in Avro records.
 The fields in Avro are ordered as they appear in the Proto schema.
-Consequently, the Avro schema also ignores the `extensions` and `reserved` keywords in the Proto schema.
+Consequently, the Avrotize Schema also ignores the `extensions` and `reserved` keywords in the Proto schema.
 - The `optional` keyword results in an Avro field being nullable (union with the `null` type), while the `required` keyword results in a non-nullable field.